More security steps you can take, beyond good passwords: WordPress Security for People Without Technical WordPress Knowledge.

 “A password manager is just software that creates, stores and organizes all your passwords for your computers, websites, applications and networks.”

-I’ll give you my recomendation for which password keeper to use.
+I’ll give you my recommendation for which password keeper to use.
 But first, it’s important that you understand how to select a password manager.

-Beyond passwords, you can also use the program for storing bank account numbers, credit cards, library cards, any account numbers, serial numbers, registration numbers, router configuration details, etc.
+Beyond storing user names and passwords, you can also use your password keeper for storing “secure notes” such as bank account numbers, credit cards, library cards, any account numbers, serial numbers, registration numbers, router configuration details, etc.

 You can only download software that is so obviously about security, from a site that has technical strength, has industry-leading anti-virus software, has excellent reviews, has a reputation to maintain.